Skip to main content

 No, this therapy is not reimbursed for post-COVID.
 The effectiveness of this treatment has not yet been proven.
 Research is currently being conducted (internationally).

 Costs vary widely.
 40 treatments cost thousands of euros and are at your own expense.
-NOTE: the effectiveness of this treatment has not yet been proven and is not reimbursed by health insurance.
-Research is currently being conducted (internationally).

 Vaccinations